(n.) a diacritic marker resembling an upturned letter V, (^)

 So the ( ^ ) symbol itself is ancient.
 Its use in French, less so.

-Dubois’ solution to this inconsistency was to resurrect the circumflex as a bracket, linking the two vowels together as a single character in print to show that they should be pronounced as a single sound.
-But oddly, his suggestion was not to write the circumflex over a single letter, but above the gap between the two vowels in question, like this:
+Dubois’ solution to this inconsistency was to resurrect the circumflex effectively as a bracket, connecting the two vowels together in writing to show that they should be pronounced as a single sound.
+Oddly, his initial idea was not to write the circumflex over a single letter, but above the gap between the two vowels in question, like this:

 That, however, proved a problem.